kishanrajput23/Hacktoberfest-2022/CONTRIBUTING.md

 - Always add comments in your code and explain it at points, if possible add Doctest.
 - Always create a Pull Request from a new branch such as **feature**; do not create a PR from **main**.
 - Write clean code and follow proper coding conventions.
+- After contributing, you should kindly wait for the moderators to merge.

 Thank you ❤